 For the most part, the mainstream media’s spotlight has gone dark in the aftermath of the devastation from January’s earthquake in Haiti.
 It’s been more than two months since the quake that in a matter of seconds tore lives apart, killing an estimated 230,000 people (many more bodies are unaccounted for) and leaving more than 1.3 million homeless, according to the Associated Press.

+There are so many untold stories, good and bad, some that are just now emerging.
 Go Inspire Go (GIG) hopes to continue shedding light and inspiration on how people are helping other people in Haiti and beyond.
-Here’s an amazing follow up from one of our “Helping Haiti” videos…
+Here’s an amazing follow up from one of our “Helping Haiti” videos.

 I’m happy to see that President Barack Obama nudged former Presidents Bill Clinton and George W. Bush to take a trip to Haiti this week to raise awareness for earthquake relief.

-Great job Kenneth Williams and students at Willow Glen High School — it all started from a GIG video volunteer Julian Cohen created with us!
+Great job, Kenneth Williams and the students at Willow Glen High!
+It all started from a GIG video volunteer Julian Cohen created with us.
 Williams now tells me the students were so moved by this experience, they will organize another benefit.
 This time the proceeds will go to helping the earthquake victims in Chile.

 So today, I’m signing off on an even higher note… When you put goodness out into the world, like a boomerang, goodness finds its way back.

 Related: How You Can Help New Jersey Rev. Lemaire Alerte Build a School in Haiti